ipfs-inactive/blog/content/post/102-gossipsub-reports.md

 It was a great experience to work with Least Authority throughout multiple fruitful discussions, LA identified multiple findings which then got mitigated by the Gossipsub team and reviewed again by LA.

-LA produced a report detailing all of the tests they have carried out.
+Least Authority produced a report detailing all of the tests they have carried out.
 You can consult the [final report here](LINK TO FINAL REPORT)

 ## 📜 Gossipsub Paper

 |INSERT SCREENSHOT OF THE REPORT HERE|